nuts-foundation/irma-web-glue/README.md

 disclosure flows fail more often than succeed on iOS.
 Depending on your use-case this may or may not be a reason to wait a few weeks before adopting this package.

-This package currently uses our own fork of `irmajs`.
-This is until a new version of `irmajs` is released containing [our changes](https://github.com/privacybydesign/irmajs/pull/1).

 ## Design considerations

 We want to make embedding an IRMA disclosure flow in your website as simple as